aborroy/alf-tengine-convert2md/README.md

 | Containerised   | Multi‑stage Docker build (Java 17 + Python 3.11) with health‑check                                                            |
 | Configurable    | All knobs live in `application.yml` or environment variables                                                                  |

+> Review also a similar project available in https://github.com/becpg/becpg-transform-markdown

 ## Quick start

 ### 1. Prerequisites